benjie/.dev/rfcs/InputUnion.md

 ## 🎯 O. Unconstrained combination of input types to unions

 It should be possible to combine existing or new input types to unions freely and with ease.
-Adding an input to one or more unions should not require extraneous changes, constrain or be constrained by schema design.
+Adding an input to one or more unions should not require​ extraneous changes, constrain or be constrained by schema design.

 | [1][solution-1] | [2][solution-2] | [3][solution-3] | [4][solution-4] | [5][solution-5] | [6][solution-6] | [7][solution-7]
 |----|----|----|----|----|----|----|